 A Notice shall be deemed to be filed with the Board as set forth herein:

+If submitted by electronic mail during regular business hours, it shall be deemed filed on the day received by the Board.

+If submitted by electronic mail during non-business hours, it shall be deemed filed on the next regular business day.

 If hand-delivered during regular business hours, it shall be deemed filed on the day delivered.

 If hand-delivered during non-business hours, it shall be deemed filed on the next regular business day.